Huimin1/Copernicus/README.md

-This repository is used for the project of Copernicus class
+This repository is used for the project of the Copernicus class

-The 'ParFlow_test.py' script is the model for the test of the heterogeneous Manning's roughness coefficient.
+The '0_clm_2023.py' shows the model with the atmospheric forcings of the year 2023.

-The '0_clm_2023.py' shows the model witht the atmospheric forcings of year 2023.
+The 'ParFlow_test.py' script is the model for testing the heterogeneous Manning's roughness coefficient.